 - My Erdős number is 2.
 (Follow the link then click on either Erdos1 or Erdos2 and you'll find me in the file.)

-- My h-index computed using MathSciNet is 12; computed using Scopus is 16; computed using Google Scholar is 21.
-(Updated October 2018.)
+- My h-index is: 15 according to MathSciNet; or 21 according to Scopus; or 31 according to Google Scholar.
+(Updated August 2024.)
 Make of that what you will.
 (The ghosts of Citations Past, Present and Future?)

 - Combinatorics at UNSW.